stupendoussuperpowers/witprox/README.md

 Proxies are transparent so programs don't need modifications as long as any traffic intended for logging are redirected to the correct proxy ports.
 Some ways to achieve these are explored below.

+Conversely, the proxy doesn't need any information about the processes either, they just take as an input HTTP/TLS traffic and redirect it back to the calling connection.

 ### Initial Configurations

 #### Build